pivotal/docs-platform-automation/docs/concepts/variables.md

 parametrized template for use.

 ## Using variables
-In the Platform Automation task, you can choose to parametrize the specific entries in the configuration file, by using the `((parametrized-value))` syntax, and then defining the `parametrized-value` in a separate variable file.
+In the Platform Automation Toolkit task, you can choose to parametrize the specific entries in the configuration file, by using the `((parametrized-value))` syntax, and then defining the `parametrized-value` in a separate variable file.
 For example, to add two variables to a YAML document (base.yml):